12 FAQs about auto-enrolment

 - How much do we have to contribute to the pension scheme?

 1. Does auto-enrolment apply to my business?

-You should ensure that you understand what you need to do well in advance, as setting up an auto-enrolment pension scheme can be complex and time-consuming.
+You should ensure that you understand what you need to do well in advance of employing someone, as setting up an auto-enrolment pension scheme can be complex and time-consuming.

 3. Does auto-enrolment affect us if we already offer employees a pension scheme?

 Yes.
-You will need to check whether your existing scheme meets the requirements of auto-enrolment: for example, in terms of which employees can be members and the size of contribution you make.
-You will also need to make sure you set up the right systems to handle automatically enrolling your employees.
+You need to check that your scheme meets the requirements of auto-enrolment: for example, in terms of which employees can be members and the size of contribution you make.
+You also need to make sure you have the right systems to handle automatically enrolling your employees.

 4. Does auto-enrolment apply to all employees?

 Auto-enrolment applies differently depending on how old the person is and how much they earn.

 - Employees aged between 22 and state pension age who earn at least £10,000 a year are 'eligible jobholders'.
 You must auto-enrol them (but giving them the option to opt out) and must make contributions.

 - Employees aged between 16 and 74 who earn at least £6,240 (2020/21), but who are either the wrong age or earn too little to be 'eligible jobholders', are 'non-eligible jobholders'.
 They do not have to be auto-enrolled but have the right to opt in.
 If they opt in, you have to make contributions.